Department of Ancash

+Etymology

+Its name originates from the Quechua word anqash ('light, of little weight'), from anqas ('blue') or from anka ('eagle').

 Geography

 Ancash is a land of contrasts: it features two great longitudinal valleys, which combine the mountain characteristics of the Callejón de Huaylas (Alley of Huaylas) with the sylvan ones of the Alto Marañón.
 Kilometres of sandy beaches and the blue waters of the Pacific.
 The territory of the coast, high plateaux and Andean punas of the department are flat, while the rest of the territory, in the Andes, is very rough.
 In the west, there are slopes with strong declivity form narrow canyons with abrupt and deserted sides.

 The rough territory of the department is crossed by two mountain ranges: on the western side, the Cordillera Negra (Spanish for "black mountain range"), which has peaks without glaciers, and on the eastern side, the Cordillera Blanca ("white mountain range"), which has many peaks covered with snow and ice, such as the Huascarán and the Alpamayo.
 Between these two mountain ranges, the Santa River flows through the so-called Callejón de Huaylas.
 This valley narrows to form the Cañón del Pato ("duck canyon").
 Also along the Pacific slopes, the Santa River has shaped a wide valley in the punas which narrows into the Cordillera Negra, where the Cañón del Pato canyon was formed.

 The snow-covered peak of Huascarán, the highest peak of Peru and second of the Americas, reaches a height of 6768 m and contrasts with the 6263 m deep trough of Chimbote found in the ocean west of Ancash.
 Remnants of glaciers created many lakes such as Llanganuco Lakes and Lake Parón.

 Following the Pan-American Highway north from Lima, the territory of the department begins just beyond the Fortress of Paramonga, between wide fields of sugarcane, and across the Fortaleza River, 206 km from Lima.

 Along the coast of Ancash, from the Fortaleza River to the Santa River, the Pacific exerts great influence.
 The Peruvian current and the El Niño current exert considerable and sometimes tragic effect on local lives and regional economies.